Ryder Dodd

-Ryder Dodd (born 19 January 2006) is an American water polo player.
-He represented United States at the 2024 Summer Olympics.
-He is a student-athlete at UCLA, an attacker on the men's water polo team.
+Ryder Michal Dodd (born 19 January 2006) is an American water polo player.
+He won a bronze medal in Water Polo representing the United States at the 2024 Summer Olympics.
+He was a student-athlete at UCLA, an attacker on the men's water polo team.
 On June 7, 2025, he was awarded the Peter J. Cutino Award as the best men's collegiate water polo player of the year for the 2024 season.